TheTypoMaster/gray.net.au/posts/2004/02/09/New_hardware_WOOT.rst

 .. title: New hardware!
 WOOT!!
 .. slug: New_hardware_WOOT
 .. date: 2004-02-09 22:43:51 UTC+10:00
-.. tags: site
+.. tags: servers
-.. category:
+.. category: Site
 .. link:

 YAY!
 I have finally managed to build out some "new" equipment.
 The new